OUIsolutions/VibeScript/llm_docs/native_api.md

 print(size)
 ```

-## Checking if a flag exist
+#### Checking if a flag exist
-you can check if a flag its present our not, by:
+You can check if a flag is present or not, by:
 ```lua
 ---@type Argv